-- \ Check-in runs each day from 8:00 am to 8:30 am.
-Please arrive early if possible, as lines can get congested - \ Parents must park their vehicle and report to the Osborn Shelter with their Scout each morning for check-in - \ Daily programming begins at 8:30 am.
+- Check-in runs each day from 8:00 am to 8:30 am.
+Please arrive early if possible, as lines can get congested - Parents must park their vehicle and report to the Bald Eagle Shelter with their Scout each morning for check-in - Daily programming begins at 8:30 am.

-The first-day check in process:
+The first-day check-in process:

-- Finalize youth and adult counts, attendee names, and review all finances. - Out of council units must provide proof of Youth Protection Training for all adults and proof of insurance. - Each Scout will meet individually with the Camp Health Officer to review and turn in their Annual Health and Medical Records. - The Camp Health Officer will review each individual's medication with them and store medications if necessary. - Any special dietary needs or food allergies identified during registration will be addressed by camp staff. - Receive participant name tags.
-Every individual must wear a participant name tag while in camp for identification purposes.
+- Finalize youth and adult counts, attendee names, and review all finances. - Out of council units must provide proof of Youth Protection Training for all adults and proof of insurance. - Each Scout and parent will meet individually with the Camp Health Officer to review and turn in their Annual Health and Medical Records. - The Camp Health Officer will review each individual's medication with them and store medications if necessary. - Any special dietary needs or food allergies identified during registration will be addressed by camp staff. - Receive participant name tags and camp uniform t-shirts.
+Every individual must wear a camp uniform t-shirt and participant name tag while in camp for identification purposes.